Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/web/customization/properties.md

     },
 };
 ```

+The event will also fire once when the wallpaper is loaded containing all user properties.
+It is important that you assign one `if` condition per user property as shown in the example above to ensure that the event works properly when a wallpaper is loaded and when a single property value is changed by the user.

 ::: danger Important
 Always make sure to initialize `window.wallpaperPropertyListener` as a global object outside of any events, otherwise it might miss some important property update events when the wallpaper is loaded.
 :::